 Responsible can also be another word to describe you.
 You know your allergies.
 You know what you can eat and what you can't.
 If you want to try something new, and I say know because I'm not sure how you will react, you accept the answer and move on.
 You will tell people who forget about your allergies or what you can't eat.
 How great you handle it!!!
 I am so thankful that So Delicious makes soy ice cream!
 At VBS a few weeks ago, you had your first soda float with vanilla ice cream!
 Every kid should be able to have vanilla ice cream!
 You were excited, and I was excited for you that you could be like every other kid and have a float.
 That doesn't always happen.
 You have your own cheese, too.
 Veggie cheese (made from tofu, I guess) is a wonderful thing to have.
 We can make you cheeseburger mac or just plain mac n cheese, now.
 You adore it!

-your first day of school and, then, receive my middle schooler (teary-eyed).
+I love you, Malachi James!
+I can't wait to take you to your first day of school and, then, receive my middle schooler (teary-eyed).
 You are a wonderful child and young man.
 I'm looking forward to seeing you grow even more.
 Love you!!!

 -Momma